Canada beats Czech Republic to clinch bronze

 But this was a team lacking any of its National Hockey League stars, because of a scheduling dispute with franchise owners, and its redemption came in bronze to add to recent golds from Sochi and Vancouver.

+Referring to the defeat by Germany, he added: "Personally I think I'll probably be thinking about that game last night for a long, long time.

+"I still can't explain what happened.
+We just didn't have it in the first period.
+Germany played a full 60 minutes and we played 25-30.
+It wasn't enough and man, it would have been fun to play Russia for the gold medal -- what every Canadian dreams of."

-Canada raced 3-1 ahead in the first period but couldn't extend its advantage in the second before surging 6-2 clear early in the third.
+Canada raced 3-1 ahead in the first period against the Czech Republic but couldn't extend its advantage in the second before surging 6-2 clear early in the third.

 But some anxious moments followed as the Czechs clawed back two goals with two minutes to go despite being a man down.